ishiharaf/tracker/README.md

 2021/03/19 09:29:03 ~ 17:10:10
 ```

 You can add the date and the hours manually, or add a snippet to your text editor.
-I just type `addDate` to add the current date, and `addTime` to add the current time.
+I type `addDate` to add the current date, and `addTime` to add the current time.
 This is my VSCode global snippets file:

 ```json
 {